sungsoo-ahn/2025/_posts/2025-04-28-scalable-mcts.md

 Before thinking about how TDS could support distributed MCTS, let’s understand how it could support sequential MCTS.
 Yoshizoe et al build a distributed search tree by assigning each node to a unique worker using a hash function.
 Each time a new node is discovered via the MCTS search process, its home worker is computed and memory is allocated for the new node's metadata: its parent, its children, its value, and its visit count.

-In addition to outlining the procedure to create a new node, the authors describe the two types of messages sent between workers.
-Report(N,R) is used when backpropagating the result of a rollout.
-It instructs node N to increment its UCB count and adjust its value given the result of a rollout.
-Search(N) instructs a worker to either expand the tree if N is a leaf by continuing a random rollout locally or to forward the search job to the child of node N determined via UCB if N is not a leaf.
-It should make sense that after Search(N) is called on a leaf node and a terminal state is reached via random exploration, it must call Report(Parent(N)) to start the result propagation procedure which continues until the root is reached.

-Each worker runs a very simple continuous while loop where it (1) checks if a new job has arrived and appends it to a job queue if one has and (2) processes a request from its job queue.
-To ask the system to perform 100 rollouts, we would call Search(Home(root)) 100 times where Home() is the hash function that maps a state/node to its home worker node.
-While this procedure is not as precise as sequential MCTS because some nodes could reuse “stale” UCB statistics on multiple Search() calls before updating with the corresponding Report() calls, the authors suggest that the algorithm is a close approximation to sequential UCB and their empirical results (on both performance and especially computation speed enabled by parallelism) support their claim.
+The authors describe a distributed MCTS process where tasks are delegated by the root node to workers using a hash-based mapping.
+Workers either expand the tree by exploring new nodes or conduct rollouts on child nodes selected according to the UCT policy.
+Once a terminal state is reached, results are propagated back up the tree, incrementing visit counts and adjusting values at each node along the path.
+Although asynchrony may lead to occasional use of outdated node statistics, the authors demonstrate that this distributed approach closely approximates sequential MCTS while achieving significant speedups through parallelism.

 Before moving forward, we must address a major flaw in this paradigm.
 As the number of nodes grows, the number of requests sent across the system grows accordingly.
 However, even though the nodes are roughly evenly distributed across the workers via the TDS hashing protocol, the work done on each worker node is not evenly distributed.
 Workers that house nodes “higher up” in the search tree which are visited more frequently process far more jobs than workers that do not have such nodes.
 This problem is especially clear for the worker that houses the root node, which must process requests for every single rollout handled by the system.

-### How can we more evenly distribute?
+## Distributed Depth-First MCTS

 In an attempt to mitigate the uneven distribution of job requests, the authors propose using a depth-first version of MCTS.
 The core innovation found in df-MCTS is that the frequency of backpropagation steps (i.e., the frequency of Report() messages) is greatly reduced compared to normal MCTS. df-MCTS acts like normal MCTS when it receives a Search() job, but it doesn’t always report results to its parent when a Report() message is received.
 Instead, it either sends a new Search() message to one of its children if more exploration is needed or, if the node has been thoroughly explored, it sends a Report() message to its parent.
 The exact threshold for when to send a Search() or a Report() in response to a child’s Report() is not fleshed out by the authors and is implementation dependent.

 The authors tested their system against standard, sequential MCTS on a 2-player benchmark game.
 They found that if both algorithms trained for the same amount of rollouts, sequential MCTS slightly outperforms df-MCTS.
-This is expected, as the delayed propagation of rewards under df-MCTS means that some exploration decisions are made based on stale UCB statistics.
+This is expected, as the delayed propagation of rewards under df-MCTS means that some exploration decisions are made based on stale UCT statistics.
 However, when both algorithms were allowed to train for the same amount of wall-clock time, the distributed system significantly outperformed sequential MCTS as it was able to perform substantially more rollouts in the same time period.

 The final system presented by the authors enables parallelized MCTS by (1) evenly distributing the search tree and its metadata across W workers under a partitioning based on TDS, (2) performing all work on the partitioned tree locally without sending data across the network, and (3) better balancing the work done on each worker node by running a depth-first version of MCTS which takes backpropagation steps less frequently and puts less strain on the worker housing the root node.
 The distributed MCTS system significantly outperformed sequential MCTS given the same amount of wall-clock train time in the author's experiments, suggesting it is a viable approach to parallelizing MCTS.